joemore/aws-using-serverless-and-stripo-to-create-and-send-emails-with-ses/README.md

 {
   "name": "Name of User",
   "email": "yourverifiedemail@example.com",
-	"subject" : "This is a test email"
+  "subject": "This is a test email!
+I hope you like it! 🥳" }
-}
 ```

+### Invoking the email from another Lambda function